 When on school premises devices and headphones should be turned off and away.
-The exception to this rule is Years 12 and 13 who may use their devices in free classrooms, the Sixth Form study area, and the Sixth Form common room.
+The exception to this rule is Year 12 and 13 who may use their devices in free classrooms, the Sixth Form study area, and the Sixth Form common room.
 Devices must not be used in any other part of the school (e.g. corridors).
 Sixth Form students are reminded that they act as role models to the rest of the school.

-Students in Years 7, 8 and 9 (KS3) must not bring into school mobile phones or watches with internet access or a camera.
-Any student in KS3 found with such devices will have them confiscated and will receive a 60 minute Centralised Detention.
+Year 7 and Year 8 students must not bring into school mobile phones or watches with internet access or a camera.
+Any students found with such devices will have them confiscated\ and they will receive a 60 minute Centralised Detention.
 Parents/ carers will be informed.

-See confiscation below
+\ See confiscation below